 The main task of mortgage brokers is to assist their clients in finding the most suitable mortgage based on the latter’s personal objectives and monetary capacity.
 Their role is to connect their clients with well-established mortgage lenders.
 This allows eligible borrowers to compare different mortgage options without having to approach mortgage lenders by themselves.

-Mortgage brokers also play a vital role in mortgage transactions by making sure that their clients have the financial means to fund the mortgage.
-They can evaluate their clients' credit history and other data to see if the latter can afford to pay without having to live paycheque to paycheque.
+Mortgage brokers also have a major part in mortgage transactions by making sure that their clients have the financial means to fund the mortgage.
+They can evaluate credit history and other data to see if their clients can afford to pay without having to live paycheque to paycheque.

 Due to their connection with multiple lenders, mortgage brokers can often negotiate better interest rates and mortgage terms than clients would get on their own.
 This can help them save thousands of dollars over the life of the home loan.